Camilo Torres Restrepo: Priesthood and academic life

 Poverty and social injustice attracted his attention and, together with his fellow disciple Gustavo Pérez, he created a social studies circle that functioned even after Torres was ordained a priest in 1954 under the direction of Jonatan Gómez.
 Camilo started social activities in the neighbourhoods surrounding the Conciliar Seminary, which were populated by displaced families from the countryside.

 In 1955, in order to specialize, Torres travelled to Belgium, to study for a few more years at the Catholic University of Louvain.
 The first months were very difficult for the Bogota priest because of the cold climate, Belgian food and the conditions of the boarding house where he lived with Gustavo; for this reason, at the end of the first semester, he moved with his mother to a flat.
 With a group of Colombian students at the university, he founded the ECISE (Equipo Colombiano de Investigación Socioeconómica) and came into contact with Christian Democracy, the Christian trade union movement and Algerian resistance groups in Paris.
 He founded the Bogota, Paris and London sections of ECISE.
 In 1957 he met Marguerite-Marie 'Guitemie' Olivieri, a Frenchwoman of Corso origin and bourgeois daughter of a doctor like Torres, who was to become his closest friend and secretary, and who by then was living in a poor neighbourhood of Paris, accompanying the pieds noirs in sabotage work against the French regime that was being imposed by force in Algeria.
 In turn, Torres met Villar Borda again in Berlin and spent holidays in Belgrade where he unsuccessfully wanted to exercise his priesthood, or failing that in Prague.
 In 1958, the Belgian university awarded him the degree of sociologist.
 His doctoral thesis, Una aproximación estadística a la realidad socioeconómica de Bogotá, a pioneering work in urban sociology in Latin America, was published in 1987 under the title La proletarización de Bogotá.

+While studying, Torres also studied Marxism after being given a permission to do so by the Cardinal Crisanto Luque Sánchez.
+He was also exposed to the worker-priest movement; according to Walter J. Broderick, "Camilo came in on the tail-end of it and was enormously affected by the spirit of commitment to the working masses which this movement had aroused in the more generous elements of the French and Belgian clergy".
+The impact was profound, and Camilo would accompany a local priest, who adhered to the worker-priest movement, to the poor districts.
+Broderick recalls that Camilo "became engaged in activities with flesh and blood people.
+He rarely missed a chance to help out at weekends in a parish of coal miners not far from Louvain, and would go back to his books pondering on what he had seen and heard: the hardships of the miners’ lives, their pastor's anguish for them and his efforts to improve their lot.
+For the pastor of this mining town was a firm convert to the Priest Worker Movement."